 The little town of Nosara, Costa Rica is a super cute seaside town.
 We are a bit obsessed with this surfer paradise.
 I predict this town is going to blow up in popularity in the next few years due to its surfer/ hipster vibe.
 There isn’t a whole lot to do in Nosara unless you are a surfer, but there are plenty of cool day trips nearby.

 We personally love it here for just relaxing away from the crowds of tourists.

-Now on to the rest of the Nosara travel guide!
+Now on to the rest of the Nosara budget travel guide!